thomaskcr/jocelyn/README.md

 ## Feature Marking

 Feature marking is a way of guiding the algorithm.
 You will add marks with specific colors to a copy of the image called `features.tif` (or `features.png`, etc).
 Each mark gives different guidance to the algorithms.

+- Add **waypoints** to guide the algorithm finding the cell perimeter.
+- Add **regions** to include segments for analysis that do not fall on the perimeter.
+- Add **redlines** to prevent something from being included.

 ### Waypoints